-Configure an approval process in a workflow
+Configure approval processes in a workflow

 Use the following procedure to configure the properties of the approval process.